stlbucket/sqitch-phile/readme.md

 is this a good way to manage multiple schemas with sqitch?

-is there a way to manage multiple 'sqitchlets' together at one time?
+is there a better way to manage multiple 'sqitchlets' together at one time directly with sqitch.conf files?